- You are here:

 Furthermore we need

-After checking your request briefly, we will send you our bank details for wiring the administrative charge for the card, which is regularly 35,- € for professional visual artists or respectively 10,- € at a reduced rate for members of IGBK member-associations (see above).
+After checking your request briefly, we will send you our bank details for wiring the administrative charge for the card, which is regularly 40,- € for professional visual artists or respectively 15,- € at a reduced rate for members of IGBK member-associations (see above, charge for applications in 2025).

 We will send you the card by postal mail, once payment has been received.
 You will receive your invoice per Email with our shipping note.
 The whole process usually takes about two weeks.